TravaOpenJDK/trava-jdk-11-dcevm/README.md

 ### Fallback to standard redefinition
 Use option `-XX:-AllowEnhancedClassRedefinition`to disable advanced redefinition and switch JVM to standard redefinition (only in-method modifications are allowed)

-### Using DCEVM image in existing java-11-openjdk
-Find out `libjvm.so` inder directory `lib/server/` and copy it to existing jdk-11 to directory `lib/dcevm`, dcevm directory must be at the same level as folder `server/` with system JVM.
-All should work as you are used to from dcevm8.

 ### Check distribution
 ```
 hotswap@skybber ~ $ java -XX:HotswapAgent=fatjar -version